 Let’s hope the OMNY card issuer and MTA do a better job of hiding their white-label OMNY prepaid debit card fees.
 Because let’s face it, even though OMNY card is ‘closed loop’ it still uses the same EMV payment network that open loop cards do.
-I call it faux closed loop because OMNY doesn’t process their own fare payments, nor does OMNY as yet offer commuter passes, student discounts, etc. And OMNY station kiosks that have yet to be installed will be modified ATM machines that take money instead of dispensing it.
+I call it faux closed loop because OMNY doesn’t process their own fare payments, nor does OMNY (as of this writing) offer commuter passes, student discounts, etc. OMNY station kiosks that have yet to be installed will likely be modified ATM machines that take money instead of dispensing it.

 Transition bumps in road When you carefully analyze the different systems and Express Mode transit support listed on the Where you can ride transit using Apple Pay support page, one condition becomes clear: current transit systems do not support Apple Pay Transit cards and EMV Express Transit when the system uses both MIFARE and EMV open loop.
-It’s a choice between supporting one or the other, not both.
-I suspect Apple does this because of the complexity supporting MIFARE and EMV mixed mode operations on the same transit system.
+It seems to be a choice between supporting one or the other, not both.
+I suspect transit system operators do this because of the complexity supporting MIFARE and EMV mixed mode operations on the same transit system.

-OMNY is a new system however, built completely on EMV and EMV only.
+OMNY is a new system however, built exclusively on EMV.
 When Apple Pay OMNY launches, OMNY will be the first system to support both EMV as an Apple Pay transit card and EMV Express Transit mode for credit/debit cards.
 There is a catch however similar to using Apple Pay China T-Union cards: turning on one card for Express Transit turns off other cards.

 This happens when cards share the same NFC ID number which results in card clash at the gate reader.
 When cards share the same ID, only one card can be set for Express Transit mode at any one time.
 For EMV cards this applies to payment cards as well so Express Transit Card settings will likely turn off any activated payment cards when an OMNY card to turned on, and vice versa.
 Otherwise the complaints from Apple Pay MTA users would be endless.

-OMNY headache: MTA Railroad ticketing After OMNY card is launched on Apple Pay and Google Pay, the next OMNY challenge will be integrating Metro-North and LIRR commuter rail ticketing.
+The last big OMNY headache: MTA Railroad ticketing After OMNY card is launched on Apple Pay and Google Pay, the next OMNY challenge will be integrating Metro-North and LIRR commuter rail ticketing.
 A difficult task as none of the train line are equipped with NFC card readers.
 MTA has yet to unveil any commuter rail ticketing integration details.
-Ventra has the same problem, commuter rail ticketing remains the age old conductor visual inspection, no tap and go contactless for you.
+Ventra has the same problem, commuter rail ticketing remains the age old conductor visual inspection, no tap and go contactless.
 And as ever there are thorny open loop user data privacy issues.

-OMNY truly represents the state American public transit as it tries to get on board with mobile payments.
-Progress is good and welcome but a real next generation vision with meaningful forward development of American public transit will continue to be a confused mess despite endless broken promises to fix it…simply because people with money and means don’t use it.
-If they did, things would have been fixed long ago.
+OMNY truly represents the state of American public transit as it tries to get on board with mobile payments.
+Progress is good and welcome but instead of real meaningful development, American public transit will continue to be a confused mess of endless broken promises.
+This can’t change as long as America treats public transit as a subsidized welfare and jobs program instead of essential public infrastructure.

 The piecemeal MTA OMNY rollout is a lesson how not to do a transition from old system to new system.
 A case where poor design, poor management choices and unanticipated user interaction, each insignificant in isolation, snowball into a nagging long term problem.